-Welcome to our replacement windows starter guide – a step-by-step guide to this often convoluted and confusing process.
-Without further ado, let’s get to it.
+Welcome to our replacement windows starter guide – a simple five step guide to this often convoluted and confusing process.
+So, without further ado, let’s get to step one – below.

 Step One: Choose A Frame Material

-This is the one thing you should probably know before you go out and collect any bids.
+This is the first (and only) thing you should really know before you go out and collect any bids.
 The good news is that 70% of all American consumers will do best with a good to great vinyl window.
-(Click to see my picks for the best vinyl windows here.)
+(Let me repeat that – a good to great vinyl window – click to see my picks for the best vinyl windows.)

-Another 10% of consumers will go with fiberglass, which is somewhat more durable than vinyl, but 30% more expensive.
+Another 10% of consumers will go with fiberglass, which is somewhat more durable than vinyl, but on average 33% more expensive.
 This puts fiberglass windows out of the budget of many homeowners.
-The remainder of the market is split between wood windows (very expensive), composite (varied in cost) and aluminum (ideal for hot climates).
+The remainder of the market is split between wood windows (very expensive), composite (varied in cost) and aluminum (ideal for hot climates, but bad energy efficiency).

 If you want to drill down on these window materials, have at it.